MarkPearce/Reignmaker-lite/Actions.md

 # Kingdom Actions

+## What Are Kingdom Actions?

+Kingdom Actions represent the decisions and efforts your leaders make to guide the kingdom's development, respond to crises, and achieve strategic goals.
+Each turn, your 4 PCs each take one Kingdom Action, allowing you to shape the kingdom through construction, expansion, diplomacy, military operations, and more.

+**How Actions Are Resolved:**
+- Each action requires a skill check using a Level-based DC appropriate to your party's level
+- Different skills can often be used for the same action, representing different approaches
+- Success degrees (Critical Success, Success, Failure, Critical Failure) determine the outcome
+- Some actions grant bonuses when performed from your Capital settlement

+**The Aid Action:**
+Instead of taking their own action, a PC can choose to Aid another PC's Kingdom Action.
+The aiding PC makes a skill check (DC 15+), and their degree of success provides bonuses to the assisted action.
+This allows strategic cooperation on crucial actions - see the Aid Another action below for complete details.

+**Action Categories:**
-This document merges all Kingdom Actions into a single reference.
-Actions are grouped into their categories: Uphold Stability, Manage Armies, Expand the Borders, Urban Planning, Foreign Affairs, and General Economic Actions.
+This document organizes all Kingdom Actions into their thematic categories: Uphold Stability, Manage Armies, Expand the Borders, Urban Planning, Foreign Affairs, and General Economic Actions.

 ---

-## 1. Uphold Stability
+## Maintain Order
 _Maintain the kingdom's cohesion by resolving crises, supporting allies, and quelling unrest before it can take root._

 ### Aid Another